ImpScore: A Learnable Metric For Quantifying The Implicitness Level of Sentence: Training of

 \subsection{Training Performance}

-Fig.~\ref{fig:train_result} presents the performance of \modelname on test set.
+\looseness=-1 Fig.~\ref{fig:train_result} presents the performance of \modelname on test set.
 The table in left panel shows the Implicitness Accuracy and Pragmatics Accuracy, along with the average implicitness scores for sentences ($I^{imp}$ and $I^{exp}$) and the average pragmatic distances for pairs ($\Delta P^+$ and $\Delta P^-$). \modelname achieves over $95\%$ accuracy in both metrics.
 The center violin plot illustrates the distribution of implicitness scores of implicit sentences (blue), and for explicit sentences in positive pairs (green) and negative pairs (red). \modelname effectively distinguishes between implicit and explicit ones, demonstrating a distributive bipolarity.
 The gaps between their average scores are even larger than $\gamma_1 = 0.5$.
 The right violin plot presents the distribution of pragmatic distances of positive pairs (green) and negative pairs (red). \modelname effectively captures closer pragmatics in positive pairs.
 Although the output embeddings of \modelname were not normalized, the results suggest that the range of pragmatic distances remains constrained within a narrow section.
 This is influenced by the properties of embeddings produced by Sentence-BERT.
+A breakdown of \modelname's testing performance on different data sources is in Appendix~\ref{app:breakdown}.